 FERC is a self-sustaining center that is supported by fees generated by individual projects and grants.

-|Dr. Russell Kashian- Director of the FERC and a Professor of Economics at the University of Wisconsin Whitewater, has seen his work in applied economics published in both practitioner format and in peer reviewed academic journals.
-Beginning with the "Value of a Clean Lake", the FERC has focused on the positive economic impact of managing the environment for positive economic contributions with consideration to the environment.
-In its research into Tax Incremental Finance, serious effort was made to see the relationship between one economic activity and a neighboring activity.
-In its recent work on the specialty crops of Wisconsin, supply chain analysis has been integrated with input/output analysis in economic impact calculations.
-Dr. Kashian earned a BA from the University of Wisconsin-Madison, a MS in Urban Studies from Cleveland State University, and PhD from the University of Wisconsin-Milwaukee.
+Dr. Kashian is the Director of the FERC and a Professor of Economics at the University of Wisconsin Whitewater.
+His work in applied economics has been published in practitioner and peer-reviewed academic journals.
+He focuses on the positive economic impact of managing the environment for economic contributions while considering the environment.
+His research has explored the relationship between different economic activities, including Tax Incremental Finance, and has integrated supply chain and input/output analysis for economic impact calculations.
+Dr. Kashian holds a BA from the University of Wisconsin-Madison, an MS in Urban Studies from Cleveland State University, and a PhD from the University of Wisconsin-Milwaukee.

 Dr. Winden is the Associate Dean of Graduate Programs at the College of Business and Economics, Associate Professor of Economics, and the Assistant Director of the FERC, specializing in environmental and natural resource economics.
 His research areas include valuation techniques, discrete choice analysis, welfare and policy analysis, survey design, and economic impact assessment.
 He has researched topics such as the environmental impacts of biofuels' crops, disaster mitigation spending benefits for coastal communities, water quality trading programs, water quality valuation, and ecosystem services classification.
 Dr. Winden holds degrees from the University of Wisconsin - Green Bay (BS) and The Ohio State University (PhD).